-11. Suspension of Normal Allocations
+12. Suspension of Normal Allocations

-11.1 Allocations will normally be made through the above routes.
+12.1 Allocations will normally be made through the above routes.
 However, circumstances may arise where normal allocations will be suspended for a particular period.
 The most likely instance when this will occur will be when Rosehill becomes the owner of unimproved stock with sitting tenants.
 Those tenants would then become priority over all other applicants, with the exception of homeless referrals, for rehousing.
 However, there could be other circumstances in which normal allocations will be suspended.

-12. The Points System
+13. The Points System

-12.1 Medical
+13.1 Medical

-Under the Housing (Scotland) Act 2014 anybody who is living in 'unsatisfactory housing conditions' including due to medical reasons must be given reasonable preference on a landlords waiting lists.
+Under the Housing (Scotland) Act 2014 anybody who is living in 'unsatisfactory housing conditions' including due to medical reasons must be given reasonable preference on a landlord's waiting lists.
 For the purpose of this policy anyone who qualifies for grade A and B medical grade is deemed as living in 'unsatisfactory housing conditions' due to their health conditions.
+Those who qualify for either A or B medical priority would not qualify for any other reasonable preference category points.
+Medical points will be verified when a verification visit has been carried out to ensure the relevant medical points have been awarded.

-Applicants must complete the medical form, which is attached to the housing application form if they wish to apply for medical points.
+Applicants must complete the medical form, which is included within the online housing application form if they wish to apply for medical points.
+Medical points are awarded based on an applicant's current property and how this impacts their health.
+Medical points are allocated for the household, and not per person.
 Rosehill will take account of relevant medical factors where it can be demonstrated that alternative housing will improve the quality of life for the applicant.
-This will be assessed as follows:-
+This will be assessed as follows: -

-- Grade 'A' is reserved for urgent rehousing cases.
-It suggests that the applicant has either no usable home e.g. an applicant in a wheelchair in a two storey property with the bedroom and bathroom upstairs, or someone who cannot be discharged from hospital because of the unsuitability of the property. - Grade 'B' is to recognise urgent cases.
+- 50 pts Grade 'A' is reserved for urgent rehousing cases.
+It suggests that the applicant has either no usable home e.g. an applicant in a wheelchair in a two-storey property with the bedroom and bathroom upstairs, or someone who cannot be discharged from hospital because of the unsuitability of the property. - 30 pts Grade 'B' is to recognise urgent cases.
 It suggests that whilst the applicant can live in their current property, this is not sustainable for any length of time.
-For example, the applicant has severe mobility problems making everyday tasks such as using the bath or getting upstairs very difficult or the person's mental health is severely affected by the property they live in. - 20 pts Grade 'C' is to recognise less urgent cases but where rehousing is important to improve the applicant's quality of life.
-For example, where everyday tasks are difficult, such as climbing the stairs or using the bathroom.
-Or the person's mental health is severely affected by the property they live in. - Grade 'D' recognises only a minor benefit to a household moving, but nonetheless such a move would still be of some benefit e.g. because a condition exists that whilst it may not cause any great difficulties now, the prognosis is that it will worsen, or to reflect very minor mobility problems.

-0 pts
+For example, the applicant has severe mobility problems making everyday tasks such as using the bath or getting upstairs very difficult

-Grade 'E' suggests that there would be no benefit at all (from a health perspective) in a move.
-This may be because the applicants current property is fully suited to their needs (such as a wheelchair user in a fully adapted property), or because the health condition is such that the applicant's situation would remain the same in any property - e.g., arthritis in the hands may mean that it is difficult to prepare and cook food, but this would not be alleviated by a move.
-Grade 'E' can also be used where it is felt that a condition simply does not warrant the award of priority on health grounds.
+- 10 pts Grade 'C' recognises where rehousing would be of some benefit to a household moving e.g. where everyday tasks are difficult, such as climbing stairs or using the bathroom. - 0 pts Grade 'D' suggests that there would be no benefit at all (from a health perspective) in a move.
+This may be because the applicants current property is fully suited to their needs (such as a wheelchair user in a fully adapted property), or because the health condition is such that the applicant's situation would remain the same in any property e.g., arthritis in the hands may mean that it is difficult to prepare and cook food, but this would not be alleviated by a move.
+Grade 'D' can also be used where it is felt that a condition simply does not warrant the award of priority on health grounds.

-Rosehill can consider applicants for rehousing in accommodation where the currently property can't be adapted to meet their needs.
+Rosehill can consider applicants for rehousing in accommodation where the current property can't be adapted to meet their needs.
 Official evidence must be submitted e.g. Occupational Therapist assessment to support this.

-12.2 Minor Overcrowding
+13.2 Minor Overcrowding

-15 points will be awarded to applicants whose current property doesn't meet Rosehill's size criteria (page 11) but isn't statutorily overcrowded (points will not be awarded if the overcrowding is caused byunauthorised lodgers).
+15 points will be awarded to applicants whose current property doesn't meet Rosehill's size criteria (page 11) but isn't statutorily overcrowded (points will not be awarded if the overcrowding is caused by unauthorised lodgers).